lematt1991/ICFP15-Coq-Proofs/README.md

-ICFP'15 Proofs
+Partial Abort STM Proofs
 -

-This directory contains all of the proofs verifying that the partial abort semantics is equal to the full abort semantics provided in "Partial Aborts for Transactions via First-Class Continuations," submitted to ICFP'15.
+This repository contains proofs verifying that the partial abort semantics is equivalent to the full abort semantics for various STM implmementations.

-The entire development can be built by running `make`
+- Use the ICFP15 branch for TL2 semantics

-All proofs go through using Coq version 8.4pl6
+- Use JFP-Proofs branch for TinySTM semantics